 This black beans recipe is simplified and easy to follow.
 Black beans are quite simply the most gorgeous food on the planet.

-Our family eats black beans at least four to five times per
+Our family eats black beans at least twice per

 week.
 Black beans have a stunning, natural, meaty flavor.
 When my

 daughter wants a snack, I'll make up a batch of black beans and she eats

 them alone.
 Since beans are so loaded with nutrition, she gets no